 1931: Birthdate of Dr..
 Renata Laxova, the native of Brno, Czechoslovakia and “American pediatric geneticist who survived the Holocaust thanks to the Kindertransport and discovered “the Neu-Laxová syndrome, a rare congenital abnormality involving multiple organs, with autosomal recessive inheritance.”

 1931: Birthdate of American graphic designer Thomas Geismar who in 1957 joined with Serge Chermayeff, a Russian born Jew, to form Chermayeff & Geismar & Haviv

-1932: A list of 133 prominent Jews outside of the United States was published in today's issue of The American Hebrew and Jewish Tribune which described the list as "Our Foreign "Who's Who, being the first roster ever printed of outstanding Jews in lands other than the United States.
+1932: The New York Times reported that a list of 133 prominent Jews outside of the United States was published in today's issue of The American Hebrew and Jewish Tribune.
+The journal describes the list as "Our Foreign "Who's Who, being the first roster ever printed of outstanding Jews in lands other than the United States.
 Among those listed are Sir Isaac Alfred Isaacs, Governor General of Australia…Oscar Straus, Viennese composer; Paul Hyams, Belgian Minister of Justice; Georg Cohn, counselor to the Foreign Ministry of Denmark…”

 1934(3rd of Av, 5694): In Germany, Simon Strauss and his son were shot dead by Kurt Baer.
 The court found that the murdered Jews actually "committed suicide".
 Baer found guilty only of breaching the peace.

 1935: Nazi gangs attacked Berlin Jews as part of a round of Anti-Jewish riots.